Achille Lauge Biography | Oil Paintings

 8-29-1861 Arzens, FRA – 6-2-1944 Cailhau, FRABack to Artist IndexView Artists Paintings

-Achille Laugé began his artistic training at the Ecole des Beaux-Arts in Toulouse, where he met his lifelong friend the sculptor Antoine Bourdelle, before entering the Ecole des Beaux-Arts in Paris in 1882.
-Enrolled in the studio of the painter Alexandre Cabanel, Laugé soon met and befriended another sculptor, Aristide Maillol, who he introduced to Bourdelle and with whom he later shared a studio.
+Achille Laugé began his artistic training at the age of fifteen at the Ecole des Beaux-Arts in Toulouse from 1876 to 1881, he met his lifelong friend the sculptor Antoine Bourdelle at the school, the following year he entered the Ecole des Beaux-Arts in Paris in the studio of the painter Alexandre Cabanel.
+Laugé soon met and befriended another sculptor, Aristide Maillol, who he introduced to Bourdelle and with whom he later shared a studio.

-Two years later, in 1886, Achille Laugé left Paris and returned to live and work in the South of France for the remainder of his long career.
-Laugé’s early adoption of the pointilliste technique in his paintings has led to some debate as to its sources.
-While two childhood friends of the artist, the journalist Achille Astré and the influential politician Albert Sarraut, both claimed that Laugé developed the distinctive divisionist technique on his own, without any knowledge of the work of Georges Seurat and his circle, this must be seen as highly unlikely.
+After two years of study, in 1886, Achille Lauge left Paris and returned to live and work in the South of France for the rest of his long career.
+Laugé’s early adoption of pointillism his paintings has prompted some debate about its sources.
+While two childhood friends of the artist, the journalist Achille Astré and the influential politician Albert Sarraut, both asserted that Laugé developed the distinctive divisionist technique on his own, without any knowledge of the work of Georges Seurat, this is seen as unlikely.

-During Achille Laugé’s stay in Paris between 1881 and 1886 he can hardly have failed to come into contact with the avant-garde work of the Neo-Impressionists.
-At the Salon des Indépendants of 1886, for example, Seurat’s great painting of A Sunday Afternoon on the Grande Jatte was exhibited to immense popular interest and critical attention, alongside works by Paul Signac, Henri-Edmond Cross and other Neo-Impressionist artists.
-Laugé only rarely exhibited his work.
-In 1894 he sent five paintings – two still lives and three portraits – to the Salon des Indépendants, while the same year he was included in a group exhibition in Toulouse, alongside Bonnard, Denis, Valloton, Vuillard, Toulouse-Lautrec, Serusier and others.
-These contributions to public exhibitions were, however, more the exception than the rule.
-Laugé’s paintings were repeatedly rejected by the Salon juries in Paris.
+During Achille Laugé’s stay in Paris between 1881 and 1886, he can hardly have failed to come into contact with the avant-garde work of the Neo-Impressionists.
+At the Salon des Indépendants of 1886, Seurat’s great painting of Sunday Afternoon on Island of La Grande Jatte was exhibited to immense popular interest and critical attention, alongside works by Paul Signac, Henri-Edmond Cross, and other Post-Impressionist artists.
+Laugé just once in a while displayed his work but in 1894 he sent five paintings, two still lives and three portraits, to the Salon des Indépendants.
+And that same year he was included in a group exhibition in Toulouse, along with Bonnard, Denis, Vallotton, Vuillard, Toulouse-Lautrec, and Serusier.
+These public exhibitions of his were, more the exception than the rule, as Lauge’s paintings were repeatedly rejected by the Salon in Paris.